okcashpro/okcash/docs/docs/faq.md

 ---

-## ai16z FAQ
+## OK FAQ

-### What is ai16z and how is it related to OKai?
+### What is OK and how is it related to OKai?

-**ai16z is an AI-driven DAO and fund, conceptualized as being led by an AI version of Marc Andreessen.** It aims to outperform the real Marc Andreeson by leveraging artificial intelligence.
-The developers of OKai created ai16z to support their work in autonomous AI agents.
-While ai16z primarily focuses on trading, OKai is a more general-purpose framework that can be used for various applications beyond finance.
+**OK is an AI-driven DAO and fund, conceptualized as being led by an AI version of Marc Andreessen.** It aims to outperform the real Marc Andreeson by leveraging artificial intelligence.
+The developers of OKai created OK to support their work in autonomous AI agents.
+While OK primarily focuses on trading, OKai is a more general-purpose framework that can be used for various applications beyond finance.

 ### When will token is mintable be fixed?